knuckleswtf/scribe-js/docs/guide-getting-started.md

 module.exports = app;
 ```

 - Add this line in your app file.
-Make sure it's paced before your routes are registered:
+Make sure it's placed before your routes are registered:

 ```js
 require('@knuckleswtf/scribe')(app)
 ```

-Lastly, take a peek at your config file (`.scribe.config.js`).

 ## Do a test run
-Now, let's do a test run.
+Now let's do a test run.
 Run the command to generate your docs.

 ```bash
  ./node_modules/.bin/scribe generate -a <your-app-file>.js -s <your-server-file>